-An upright, heavily branched tree, the Autumn Brilliance® Serviceberry provides four season interest with its showy flowers, edible fruits, fall color and bark.
-A great choice for spaces requiring a smaller stature plant.
-Often available as a single stem or multistem tree or shrub-form tree.
+An upright, heavily branched tree, the Autumn Brilliance® Serviceberry provides four seasons of interest with its showy flowers, edible fruits, fall color, and bark.
+It’s a great choice for spaces requiring a smaller stature plant and is available as a single stem or multi-stem tree or shrub-form tree.

-An excellent small-stature tree, the Autumn Brilliance® Serviceberry does well in constrained spaces with less than ideal light conditions.
-Works well in woodland gardens, small yards, or where height is restricted by utilities.
+An excellent small-stature tree, the Autumn Brilliance® Serviceberry does well in constrained spaces with less-than-ideal light conditions.
+It works well in woodland gardens, small yards, or where height is restricted by utilities.
+While tolerant of most site and soil conditions, Autumn Brilliance does not do well with soil salt or areas with poor drainage.
+Tolerant of shadier conditions, it flowers best when it receives at least four hours of sunlight.

 Birds will feed on insects when the tree is in bloom, but the real show begins in June when the fruit matures.
 Expect to see Orioles, Bluebirds, Cedar Waxwings, Scarlet Tanagers, Northern Flickers, and Robins feasting on the berries in midsummer.

 Autumn Brilliance® Serviceberry should be maintained based on its growth habit.
-Single Stem trees should have their suckers removed promptly to keep their single trunk habit.
-Multistem trees can be left to grow naturally, but can also be shaped with thinning cuts.
+Single-stem trees should have their suckers removed promptly to maintain their single trunk habit.
+Multi-stem trees can be left to grow naturally but can also be shaped with thinning cuts.

 Although a durable plant, Autumn Brilliance® Serviceberry struggles with intense heat and drought.
 Watering in periods of high temperatures and winds will keep the tree healthy and vigorous throughout the season.
 A nice mulch ring will also help retain moisture and protect roots from drought conditions.